kubernetes-sigs/gateway-api/site/content/en/docs/concepts/hostnames.md

 ### Route precedence resolution

 {{< details title="Extended Support Feature: GatewayRouteHostnameIntersectionPrecedence" open="true" >}}
-This feature is part of extended support.
+This feature is part of extended support, but is expected to graduate to Core conformance soon.
+Implementations are strongly encouraged to support this behavior.
 For more information on support levels, refer to our [conformance guide](/docs/concepts/conformance/).

 {{< /details >}}